 - Ground turmeric

-- Salt and Pepper, to taste
+- Salt and Pepper

 - Garnish: cilantro, green onions, lemon wedges and chopped green chilies

 - Dried fenugreek leaves: Optional, but you can add 1 teaspoon of this.

 How To Saute Spicy Shrimp in Under 5 Minutes

 **Brief overview here.
 Full recipe is at the end of post.

 - Spice mixture: Combine desiccated coconut, ginger, garlic, chili powder, ground coriander, turmeric, garam masala, salt and pepper.

 - Toss: Pat the shrimp dry and toss to coat well with the masala mixture.